AdamVictory/Oaxaca-Taco-Bar/README.md

 ## Cross-Browser Testing
 I tested the website across 3 web browsers that are Mozilla Firefox, Google chrome and Safari.
 The site worked on all of these web broswers.
-I tested the website , it is responsive and functions well on different screen sizes using Google Dev Tools
+I tested the website, it is responsive and functions well o using Google Dev Tools except it is not as a good on the iphone.

 ## Compatibility Testing
-I tested on many differnet devices such as Apple Macbook pro, Dell laptop, Apple Ipad, Samsung Galaxy.
+I tested on many different devices such as Apple Macbook pro, Dell laptop, Apple Ipad, Samsung Galaxy phone.
 No major issues were found.
-All of the text is readable, understandable and has good contrast. + The form is easy to use and works.
+All of the text is readable, understandable and has good contrast.
+The form is easy to use and works.
+All social links open correctly.

 ## Responsiveness Testing
 I used Google Chromes developer tools to test thee responsiveness of the website throughout development.
 I designed the website for different screen sizes such as 800px (medium screen size), 600px (small screen size) annd 400px (ultra small screen size).

 ### The Header
 Once the viewport is below the width of 800px the navigation menu stacks underneath the logo.
 I had to adjsut the margin and padding to make it look better.
+It spans the full width of the page.
+Once the width of the screen is reduced the navigation menu stacks below the logo.

 ### The Footer
-The footer does not contain a lot of text therefore it worked on most screen sizes.
-It clased with the social icons on 600px and below.
+The footer does not contain a lot of text therefore it worked on all screen sizes.
+It stayed the same on all screen sizes.

 ### The Banner